wiscsg/wis-csg-2018/README.md

-# WiS-CSG
+# WiS-CSG: Women in Science - Career Support Group

-Women in Science (WiS) sub-group of the PhD Career Support Group (CSG), is a group of volunteers who aim to highlight the different challenges faced by women in science.
+Women in Science (WiS) is a group of volunteers that evolved from the [StemPeers](http://www.stempeers.org/), previously known as PhD Career Support Group (CSG), who aim to highlight the different challenges faced by women in science.

 # About CSG-Wis Survey 2018

-In early 2018, a post on Career Support Group (CSG) asking about the challenges faced by women in their work place/graduate school, got an overwhelming response.
+In early 2018, a post on StemPeers - previously known as Career Support Group (CSG) - asking about the challenges faced by women in their work place/graduate school, got an overwhelming response.
 There were stories and struggles shared, but also support and willingness to take action.
-This led to the inception of Women in Science (WiS) sub-group of the PhD Career Support Group (CSG), a group of volunteers both women and men who care about the challenges faced by women in their lives.
+This led to the inception of Women in Science (WiS), a group of volunteers both women and men who aim to highlight the challenges faced by women in their lives.
 This survey is a part of an initiative to identify and address gaps in the support received by women researchers in a professional STEM environment.

 You can find the related articles as a 5-part series on ClubSciWri.
 A local version of these articles will be added to this repository soon.